Volunteer

 Summer clerks Andrea Rodriguez Boutros, Da’Nasjah Nyirenda, and Juan Espinoza Muñoz stand with Public Counsel Board member Dan Grunfeld (second from left) after receiving the 2019 Grunfeld/Regan Public Interest Scholarships

-Public Counsel has eight exciting law projects that accept summer interns who will work on a variety of direct services, policy advocacy, and impact litigation projects.
-Our projects include:
+Public Counsel has seven exciting law projects that will accept law student interns in summer 2025 to work on a variety of direct services, policy advocacy, and impact litigation projects.
+They include:

 • A comprehensive children’s rights program that encompasses school climate and discipline, special education, adoptions, guardianships, and transition-age youth